Kelevra82/capstone-project-level-3/README.md

-git remote add origin https://github.com/Kelevra82/terrence-matte-multi-page-u19o74yobg184ym3roqiynqo0z6lbvqa305h.git curl -sS https://webi.sh/gh | sh gh auth login git push -u origin main
+git remote add origin https://github.com/Kelevra82/terrence-matte-multi-page-u19o74yobg184ym3roqiynqo0z6lbvqa305h.git curl -sS https://webi.sh/gh | sh gh auth login git push --set-upstream origin main

+//PUSHES CHANGES TO THE ORIGIN'S MAIN BRANCH AND SAVES THE PARAMETERS git push -u origin main

+//ADD CHANGES THAT WERE MADE TO THE README FILE git add README.md

+//ADD CHANGES THAT WERE MADE IN ALL FILES AND FOLDERS git add .

+//CREATE A SAVE POINT AND ATTACH A MEMO TO IT git commit -m "I added user info to readme"

+//SYNC CHANGES TO GITHUB
+git push

+//COPY THE FILES FROM GITHUB
+git pull --set-upstream origin main

+//
+git pull

+//VIEW THE VALUE OF ORIGIN
+git remote -v

+/ASSIGNS A URL TO THE ORIGIN VARIABLE

 //RENAMES THE CURRENT BRANCH TO MAIN git branch -M main